Essential Knowledge Series

 The Essential Knowledge Series breaks down the key fundamentals of structural engineering into concise, accessible study texts,covering the core principles of structural design, analysis and mechanics.
 They're an invaluable resource for engineering students around the world.

-Devised by the Institution's Education Steering Committee and available online, each text has been fully peer reviewed by experts in the field.
+Devised by the Institution's Education Steering Committee, based on an advisory structural behaviour curriculum (Desired Learning Outcomes) and available online, each text has been fully peer reviewed by experts in the field.

 Do I have access to the Series?

 Everyone can access Essential Knowledge Text No.1: Introduction: Part 1: Structure is Everywhere! for free.
 Click on the link below to download it now.

 What about the other Texts in the Series?

 We will be releasing new Texts each month (with a break in July and August 2016), until the Series is complete at around 20 Texts.